 – Jim Ross

-The Memorable Feud of Ric Flair and Terry Funk
+The Unforgettable Feud of Ric Flair and Terry Funk

 "The best three-match series ever wrestled in an American ring was Flair and Steamboat in 1989," proclaims Mark Madden, who is a former WCW color commentator and editor of Ric Flair’s book, To Be The Man.
 "Anyone who says otherwise is wrong.
 Unlike many matches from ‘back in the day,’ these stand the test of time."